jkroening/movie-tools/README.md

 addMovies.py processes your Netflix queue (by reading input HTML files you create) and adds those movies to your database with their streaming availability across multiple services: Netflix, Hulu Plus, Amazon Prime, Crackle, Epix, ...

+removeMovie.py removes a specified movie from your JSON database.
+(You'll probably want to do this once you watch it.)

 Input requires copy and pasting an html block from the netflix site into a file called queue_body.html.
 Please refer to the header section of chooseMovie.py for implementation details.

 Other requirements include: